Žarko Paspalj

-Žarko Paspalj (Serbian Cyrillic: Жарко Паспаљ; born March 27, 1966) is a Serbian former professional basketball player and sports administrator.
+Žarko Paspalj (Serbian Cyrillic: Жарко Паспаљ; born March 27, 1966) is a Serbian former professional basketball player and sports administrator, who is currently the sporting director for Partizan of the Serbian Serbian League (KLS), the ABA League, and the EuroLeague.
 The EuroLeague Final Four MVP in 1994, his sixteen and a half seasons career was mostly spent in Yugoslavia and Greece, along with several short stints in the NBA, France, and Italy.
-Since 2009, he has been vice-president of the Serbian Olympic Committee.

 Paspalj was a FIBA European Selection in 1991.
 For years, Paspalj was an automatic choice for Yugoslavia's senior national team, representing his country in one FIBA World Cup, two Olympics, and four EuroBaskets.
 He earned an All-EuroBasket Team selection in 1989.
 He was named to the 101 Greats of European Basketball in 2018.
 He was inducted into the Greek Basket League Hall of Fame in 2022.

 Early life

 Paspalj's forester father Jovan's lumber trade job took him from his home village on the slopes of Kozara in Bosanska Krajina to Pljevlja, finding employment at the Velimir Jakić Lumber Processing Plant (ŠIK Velimir Jakić).
 Once there he married a local woman, Mileva, and remained.
 Their first child, son Darko, was born in 1961, five years before Žarko was born in 1966.

 During the mid-1970s, when young Žarko was ten years old, his father's job requirements moved the family to Titograd. Žarko took up basketball and soon established himself in the youth system of KK Budućnost.

 He considers himself an ethnic Serb from Montenegro, which he believes is "only natural".